Posts related to B2B marketing and sales

 Read more

-Revenue only comes from one place – the customer.
-Too often, companies don’t fully consider the complete revenue picture when pursuing their revenue growth agenda.
+Revenue comes from one place – the customer.
+Too often, companies don’t fully consider the complete revenue picture when pursuing their revenue growth strategy.
 This post reinforces the importance of taking an end-to-end customer lifecycle and full-funnel perspective to create and optimize a comprehensive revenue architecture.

 Read more